-Your Company had appointed M/s.
-Chandra Wadhwa & Co.
-New Delhi as Cost Auditorsfor the financial year 2015-16.
+Your Company had appointed M/s Ramanath Iyer & Co.
+New Delhi as Cost Auditors forthe financial year 2018-19.

 Disclosures pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) and 5(2) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is appended as Annexure4 to this report.